vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 {{< /tabpane >}}

 {{% note %}}
 This process can take a while.
-It creates a lot of load on your PC and a lot of internet traffic on your network.
+It creates a lot of load on your PC and some internet traffic on your network.
 The amount of time needed depends on your network, cpu, disk, and memory.
-If you are sharing your network with others, or if you are pressed for time, you may prefer to perform this part of the installation at a less disruptive time of the day.
+If you are sharing a home network with others, or if you are pressed for time, you may prefer to perform this part of the installation at a less disruptive time of the day.
 {{% /note %}}

 Sometimes, the process will appear to end in failure but really it has just timed out.
 You can check the true status of the installation at any time by opening another PowerShell or Terminal window and asking the `tanzu` cli for the reconciliation status of the Tanzu Application Platform packages.
 Use the command described below to check the current status.